 History

-Amatriciana originated in the green pastures on the hills overlooking Amatrice, when shepherds used to bring cheese and pieces of pork jowl with them during long stays away from home and cook them in an iron pan.
+Amatriciana originated in the green pastures on the hills overlooking Amatrice.
+Shepherds used to bring cheese and pieces of pork jowl with them during long days away from home.
+They would cook them in an iron pan, and add the pasta and cheese to make a simple and fast meal.

-This original dish is now known as white amatriciana.
-Since then the recipe developed into adding tomato sauce, making it a red base.
+This is the original dish now known as white amatriciana.
+Since that time period, the recipe developed and changed a bit to add tomato sauce, making it a red base.

 Authentic Amatriciana Sauce